 Key controls relating to risks, internal control (including financial management), and governance processes are identified by managers as part of the governance framework and recorded on risk registers.
 These are consolidated into the strategic risk register at a corporate level.

-Internal Audit, as part of its planned review of internal controls regularly evaluates the key controls to determine their adequacy and also carries out tests to confirm the level of compliance.
+Internal Audit, as part of its planned review of internal controls regularly evaluates the key controls to determine their adequacy and carries out tests to confirm the level of compliance.
 Together the results of each review enable an audit opinion on effectiveness to be provided to management, and any actions for improvement to be agreed.

 External sources of assurance include the annual opinion and value for money conclusion by external auditors, and statutory inspections by His Majesty’s Inspector of Constabulary and Fire and Rescue Service (HMICFRS).
 These reports are subject to consideration by senior management and appropriate responses are agreed to any recommendations for improvements.
 The reports are normally approved in public and published.
 External sources of validation are being increasingly used to inform assessment of the organisations performance.